Piyush06-k/Blade-Brust/README.md

 *   **Aesthetic Graphics:** Silky smooth canvas rendering with glowing slice trails, drop shadows, and juicy particle bursts.
 *   **Stat Receipts:** At the end of your run, the game pulls out the receipts: tracking your best combo, accuracy percentage, and high score.
 *   **Plays Anywhere:** Fully responsive.
 Swipe on your phone or slice with your mouse on desktop.
+* Stay locked in and start slicing!

 ---

-## Let's Cook 🔥

-Getting this game running is literally light work.
-No compiling, no terminal commands.

-1. Clone or download this repo.
-2. Double-click `bladebrust.html` to open it in your browser.
-3. Stay locked in and start slicing!

 ##  Support